darpanaswal/codi-prosqa/README.md

 # CODI

-This is the official implementation of the paper: [CODI: Compressing Chain-of-Thought into Continuous Space via Self-Distillation](https://arxiv.org/abs/2502.21074)
+This is the official implementation of the paper: [CODI: Compressing Chain-of-Thought into Continuous Space via Self-Distillation](https://arxiv.org/abs/2502.21074).
+Accepted by EMNLP 2025 🎉

 ![codi](imgs/codi_method_v4.png)